 Louisa Slavkova is Executive Director of Sofia Platform.
 She was political adviser to the interim Bulgarian Minister of Environment (2013) and served as an adviser of the former Minister of Foreign Affairs Nickolay Mladenov (2010 – 2013).
 Prior to that, Louisa worked with the German Federal Agency for Civic Education.

-Iva Kopraleva, Project Coordinator at Sofia Platform.
+Iva Kopraleva, Senior Project Manager at Sofia Platform.
 Previously she was Associate Editor at E-International Relations (2013-2014), Editor-in-chief of the international politics blog A Different View of the International Association for Political Science Students (2014-2015) and a Research Assistant at Sciences PO Grenoble (2014).

 Momchil Metodiev, Ph.D. and Dr. habil.
 (Philosophy), is Academic Advisor at Sofia Platform.
 He is author of the monographs State Security – Advantage by inheritance.
 Professional Biographies of the Senior Officers.
 (2016, with Maria Dermendjieva), Between Faith and Compromise.
 The Bulgarian Orthodox Church and the Communist State, 1944-1989 (2010) and Legitimacy Machine: The Place of the State Security within the Communist State (2008).
 Currently he is Editor in Chief of the Christianity and Culture Journal and Research Fellow in the Institute for Studies of the Recent Past, Sofia, Bulgaria.
 He took part in the compilation of several documentary collections published by the Bulgarian Dossier Commission.
 He also worked in several Bulgarian and international projects researching the communist past including the Cold War Research Project in the Woodrow Wilson Institute in Washington, DC.